Arithmetic geometry of toric varieties. Metrics, measures and heights: Algebraic metrics from toric models

-By Theorem \ref{thm:12}, a rational piecewise affine concave function $\psi $ with $\rec(\psi)=\Psi $ determines an equivalence class of semipositive toric models of $(X_{\Sigma,K },L_{\Psi })$.
-As before, every toric model in this class defines an algebraic metric on $L_{\Psi }^{\an}$.
-Since, by Proposition \ref{prop:21}, equivalent models give rise to the same metric, this metric only depends on $\psi $.
-Then Proposition \ref{prop:59} has the following direct consequence.
+\begin{cor} Let $\Sigma $ be a complete fan and $\Psi $ a support function on $\Sigma $.
+Let~$\phiK $ be a rational piecewise affine concave function on $N_{\R}$ with $\rec(\phiK )=\Psi $.
+Then the metric $\|\cdot\|_{\phiK \lambda _{K}} $ is algebraic and has a semipositive toric model. \end{cor} \begin{proof} By Theorem \ref{thm:12}, the concave function $\phiK $ determines an equivalence class of semipositive toric models of $(X_{\Sigma },L)$.
+Any toric model in this class defines an algebraic metric on $L^{\an}$.
+By Proposition~\ref{prop:21}, this metric only depends on $\phiK $ and we denote it by $\|\cdot\|$.
+Proposition \ref{prop:59} implies that $\|\cdot\|_{\phiK\lambda _{K}}=\|\cdot\|$, hence this metric is given by a semipositive toric model. \end{proof}